-Here’s three fun facts about Karen (in her own words):
+Here’s three fun facts about Sarah (in her own words):